linode/manager/CODE_STYLE.md

 ```

 ## Testing Memoized components
-Testing memoized components is little tricky, since they dont return JSX wehn shallow rendered, but instead return an object.
+Testing memoized components is little tricky, since they dont return JSX when shallow rendered, but instead return an object.
 This means when you try

 ```js
 const MyChildComponent = React.memo(props => {